-Everybody dreams about starting a business.
-I tried starting a business in education classifieds market in India a few year ago.
-While start-up sounds like an exciting word, the reality is far from it especially in the initial few years.
+Everybody dreams of starting a business.
+I tried starting a business in education classifieds market in India a few years ago.
+While start-up sounds like an exciting word, the reality is far from it, especially in the initial few years.
 In the first year, I struggled a lot to earn some money.
 But, it looked like finding a profitable business model will take a couple of months more.
-So to support my family and keep paying my education loan EMIs, I decided to start a consulting service.

 Why start a consulting business

 1) It is an easy way to add to your income while leveraging the knowledge you have already gathered in your college degree or work.

 2) If you are planning to start a company and you are worried about the possibility of failure, you can reduce your risk by starting a consulting business in parallel.
 You get time to fine-tune your business model.
 You can also further your knowledge by enrolling in a business course.

 You can check online resources and pick a specific subject you want to learn.
 There are a variety of courses fit your needs.
 Starting from the basics up to the most complicated ones, finishing these courses will be a great choice especially for those who are aiming to take professional licensures.

 3) Most of us get at least a few hours free every week.
 You can make use of that time to add a few hundred dollars to your savings account.

 4) Getting a business in consulting is not difficult these days.
 I will explain more on this below.